 Use the RotoKey to select Clr Trail to clear trails and restart with new trails.
+Trails are also restarted anytime the range or trail reference is changed.

 6.14.3 Trail Time

 Set the trail time on the Radar menu.
 Trails are painted to the end of the selected trail time, at which point they are erased and restarted.